PREVIOUS: 10 Gordon Gekko Quotes That Will Change Th ...

 However, they do not promise that you will achieve great wealth and guaranteed returns.

-Some critics of The Fool that have not conducted any research think that sharing a stock pick that returned 233% is guaranteeing those results for every investor.
+Some critics of The Fool who have not conducted any research think sharing a stock pick that returned 233% is guaranteeing those results for every investor.

 This is not the case!